notiz-dev/notiz/content/blog/send-emails-with-nestjs.md

 MAIL_TRANSPORT=smtp://${MAIL_USER}:${MAIL_PASSWORD}@${MAIL_HOST}
 ```

-Open again `MailModule` and change `MailerModule.forRoot` to `MailerModule.forRootAsync`, this allows you to inject and use the `ConfigService`.
+Reopen `MailModule` and change `MailerModule.forRoot` to `MailerModule.forRootAsync`, this allows you to inject and use the `ConfigService`.

 ```ts
 import { MailerModule } from '@nestjs-modules/mailer';